umbraco/UmbracoDocs/index.md

 How to work with the Umbraco codebase.

 ### [Cheatsheets](Cheatsheets/index.md)
-Cheatsheets for easy overview of different areas like the Razor API and Views syntax.
+Cheatsheets for overview of different areas like the Razor API and Views syntax.

 ### [Umbraco Cloud](Umbraco-Cloud/)
 How to use Umbraco Cloud: Get started, set up your Umbraco Cloud project, deploy and troubleshoot issues.